amikos-tech/chroma-cookbook/core/concepts/index.md

 This section is a code-oriented map of distributed Chroma, based on the Rust workspace (`rust/`) and the distributed architecture docs.

+If you mostly care about product behavior, you can skip this section.
+This part is for readers who want to connect concepts to Rust implementation details.

 ### Execution Paths (Code-Backed)

 These diagrams are traced from the Rust frontend/segment/log implementation (`rust/frontend`, `rust/segment`, `rust/log`).

+Tip: treat these as "what service does what" maps, not required reading for everyday app development.

 #### Interactive Local Query Path (Single-Node SQLite + HNSW)